life-itself/web3/guide/index.md

 ### Description

 This claim is rooted in the notion that unfettered and unregulated markets are efficient markets; unregulated markets allow companies to do what they're supposed to do, which is maximize returns to shareholders.
 As the crypto markets are currently unregulated, those who subscribe to the market fundamentalist ideology argue that these markets therefore have the potential to make those who invest in crypto assets a lot of money.
 The trader or market fundamentalist view likely represents a majority of interest and activity in crypto.

-### Evaluation of claim
+### Evaluation: Mostly False

-Our evaluation of this claim is that markets work best when we have abundant public information and minimize fraud and collusion in price formation.
+Markets work best when we have abundant public information and minimize fraud and collusion in price formation.
 Due to the unregulated nature of crypto markets, the markets are rife with fraud and asymmetric information.
 We also have no idea how much leverage is baked into the system due to the existence of complex financial instruments built upon assets with no fundamental value.
 The result is inequality (money flows to the sharks), individual and systemic risk, and moral hazard.

 ### Content